 1. Principals may exclude from the trip any student whose presence on the trip would pose a safety or disciplinary risk.
 Parents will be notified of their child's exclusion from the trip.
-Teachers also may ask for parents of students who are discipline risks to attend the trip.
+Teachers also may ask for parents of students who are at risk of discipline risks to attend the trip.